 The department will recommend a student for full licensure when all the requirements for the program have been completed.
 A grade of B or better must be earned in both practicum courses to receive a recommendation.

-Your portal to our program's orientation materials, and information on practicum/internship, comp exam, professional organizations, and employment information from our Program Resources page.
+Access the program's orientation materials, and information on practicum/internship, comp exam, professional organizations, and employment information from our Program Resources page.

 Emporia State University's annual conference draws professionals from across the state.
 Review past program offerings and find out about the next conference.